-The District's overall fiscal condition will diminish relative to the prior fiscal year, with General Fund expenditures and transfers out exceeding revenues and transfers in by \$5.9 million.
-This one-year dip was anticipated: the long-term General Fund forecast included in the prior fiscal year projected a reserve transfer of \$5.2 million General Fund in FY 2024/25, mainly due to growing labor costs coupled with slowing property tax growth.
+The District's fiscal condition will diminish in FY 2024/25 relative to the prior fiscal year, with General Fund expenditures and transfers out exceeding revenues and transfers in by \$6.8 million.
+This trend was largely anticipated: the long-term General Fund forecast included in the prior fiscal year projected a reserve transfer of \$5.2 million General Fund in FY 2024/25, mainly due to growing labor costs coupled with slowing property tax growth.

-A combination of persistently high inflation and five deferred interest rate cuts (which would spur home sale activity) negatively impacted the District's bottom line.
-Growth rates for property tax (the District's largest revenue source) continue to climb, albeit at a rate 40 percent lower than two years prior.
-Metro Fire is not alone in encountering economic headwinds: this year the City of Sacramento and the State of California faced projected budget deficits of \$66 million and \$47 billion, respectively.
+A combination of persistently high inflation and five deferred interest rate cuts (which would spur home sale activity) are negatively affecting the District's bottom line.
+While property tax growth continues, it's at a rate 30-40% less than recent years.
+Metro Fire is not alone in encountering stiff economic headwinds: the City of Sacramento and the State of California are facing budget deficits of \$66 million and \$70 billion, respectively.

-Projected expenses are expected to continue a multiyear climb.
-Expenditures from all funds will increase 22 percent from FY 2023/24 to FY 2024/25-without addressing most items on a lengthy infrastructure project list.
-The infrastructure need includes a capital projects list of nearly \$202 million and a deferred maintenance backlog of more than \$80 million.
-Annual retirement-related expenses have grown rapidly as well: 49 percent over the last five years, with a 16 percent spike in FY 2024/25.
+Projected expenses are expected to continue a multiyear climb, with modest increases in FY 2024/25.
+Expenditures from all funds are expected to increase 4 percent from FY 2023/24 to FY 2024/25, and a large infrastructure project list will not be fully addressed.
+The infrastructure need includes a capital projects list of nearly \$202 million and documented a deferred maintenance backlog of more than \$80 million.
+Annual retirement-related expenses have grown rapidly as well: 49 percent over the last five years, with a 14 percent spike in FY 2024/25.